Anti-pluricanonical systems on Fano varieties: Introduction

-We briefly outline the structure of the paper.
-In Sections 2, we gather some of the tools used in the paper, and prove certain basic results.
+{\textbf{\sffamily{Structure of the paper.}}} We outline the organisation of the paper.
+In Section 2, we gather some of the tools used in the paper, and prove certain basic results.
 In Section 3, we discuss various types of adjunction, recall some known results, and prove some new results (eg, \ref{l-sub-bnd-on-gen-subvar}, \ref{p-lift-section-lcc}) crucial for later sections.
-In Section 4, we prove \ref{t-eff-bir-e-lc} under some additional assumptions (\ref{p-eff-bir-delta-1}, \ref{p-eff-bir-delta-2}, \ref{p-eff-bir-tau}).
+In Section 4, we prove \ref{t-eff-bir-e-lc} under some additional assumptions (\ref{p-eff-bir-delta-2}, \ref{p-eff-bir-tau}).
 In Section 5, we prove \ref{t-BAB-good-boundary}.
 In Section 6, we develop the theory of complements for generalised polarised pairs, and prove various inductive statements (eg, \ref{p-bnd-compl-non-big}, \ref{p-bnd-compl-non-klt}), and discuss behaviour of boundary coefficients under adjunction for fibre spaces (\ref{l-fib-adj-dcc}).
-In Section 7, we study exceptional pairs and treat \ref{t-BAB-exc-usual} and \ref{t-BAB-exc} inductively (eg, \ref{l-exc-bnd-sing}, \ref{l-from-compl-to-BAB-exc-usual}, \ref{l-exc-bnd-vol}, \ref{p-from-compl-to-BAB-exc}).
+In Section 7, we study exceptional pairs and treat \ref{t-BAB-exc-usual} and \ref{t-BAB-exc} inductively (eg, \ref{l-exc-bnd-sing}, \ref{l-from-compl-to-BAB-exc-usual}, \ref{l-exc-bnd-vol}, \ref{p-from-compl-to-BAB-exc}), and give a criterion for a family of Fano varieties to be bounded (\ref{p-from-bnd-lct-to-bnd-var}) which is also a crucial ingredient of the proof of \ref{conj-BAB} in [\ref{B-BAB}].
 In Section 8, we discuss complements in the relative setting (\ref{p-bnd-compl-usual-local}).
 In Section 9, we prove \ref{t-BAB-to-bnd-vol}.
 Finally, in Section 10, we give the proofs of all the main results except those proved earlier.
+It is worth mentioning that some of the results stated for varieties only can be easily extended to the log case (eg, \ref{t-eff-bir-e-lc}, \ref{t-BAB-to-bnd-vol}) but for simplicity we treat the non-log case only.\\